-- i.
+i.
 The A.P.
-State and Subordinate Service Rules, 1996 were issued by the Governor of A.P. in exercise of the powers conferred on him in proviso to art.309 of the Constitution of India (G.O.Ms.No.436GAD(Ser.D)dt.15.10.1996).
+State and Subordinate Service Rules, 1996 were issued by the Governor of A.P. in exercise of the powers conferred on him in proviso to art.309 of the Constitution of India (G.O.Ms.No.436, GAD (Ser.D) dt.15.10.1996 as adapted by the Government of Telangana vide G.O.Ms.No.196, GA (Ser.D) Dept, dt.28.05.2016).
 These rules are known as GENERAL RULES.
-They govern the Gazetted and Non-Gazetted posts under the State Government constituted into State and Subordinate Services, along with the special rules or adhoc rules issued by the Government with regard to each category or class of service whether temporary or permanent. - ii.
+They govern the Gazetted and Non-Gazetted posts under the State Government constituted into State and Subordinate Services, along with the special rules or ad hoc rules issued by the Government with regard to each category or class of service whether temporary or permanent.

+ii.
 If any of the provisions in these rules are contrary to any provisions in the special rules applicable to any service concerning any specific matter, then the provision in the special rules will prevail over these rules.